NTangHao/NTangHao/README.md

 pass the **hard time** and have a lower risk of premature death.
 Positive thinking also helps promote greater feelings of happiness and overall satisfaction with life.

-I was originally a student who study languages (English) at high school, as well as a freelance English translator (2015-2018) so used to connecting everyone by **ideas and messages** or so.

 > **Sharing is connecting**